 It’s been a long time since I’ve found something this cool in Microsoft PowerPoint, so I had to share!
 Motion paths for animating objects in PowerPoint.
+Using power point animations to move objects is a great way to stand out in your presentations.

 My manager came to me one morning with this slide and said: “I need ‘Member 1’ to be grouped and animated with 4 random ‘Subs’ and placed at either Table 1, 2, 3, or 4.
 I also need that repeated with each ‘Member’ with one click.”
 What?
 Can that be done in PowerPoint?
 You bet, with motion paths.